Vegan Graham Crackers

 Now, wrap the Vegan Graham cracker dough in plastic wrap, and rest it in the fridge for 1 hour, and up to one day.

 After 1 hour, or more, remove the dough from the fridge.
 It should be pretty easy to manage, and not too hard.
-Cut it in 4 parts.
+Cut it in 4 parts with a dough scraper or sharp knife.

-Working with one piece at a time, roll it out until about 1/4″ thick.
+Working with one piece at a time, roll it out with a rolling pin until about 1/4โณ thick.

 Use a pizza cutter, or knife to trim the edges and form a rectangle.